 The Administrative Role Has Evolved

-Many firms are wanting to fill administrative positions.
+Many firms want to fill administrative positions.
 Besides looking for a full-time permanent position, you may be interested in part-time or temporary work.

 You will get more interviews and better jobs with a professional resume and cover letter.
 Click here to view a professionally written administrative resume sample.